stephv729/Blog/README.md

 # Blog
 Here you will find some of the projects I have done.
-ALso you will find some extra info about me.
+Also you will find some extra info about me.